huabawa/Jalpc/_posts/2017-08-30-AWS-Autotagging-&-AWS-Config-Required-Tags-Tutorial.md

 ### What is Boto3?

-Like the boto3 documentation says, Boto is the Amazon Web Services (AWS) SDK for Python.
-This means you can write your own python software for EC2 and S3.
+Like the boto3 documentation says, Boto3 is the Amazon Web Services (AWS) SDK for Python.
+This means you can write your own python software for all kinds of AWS resources (eg. EC2 and S3).
 Isn't that amazing?
 The user doesn't have to open the AWS console at all to open the s3 bucket!

 ### How to Install Boto3.

 Trust me it's simple.
 Just follow the steps below to set up Boto3 on your computer.
-When you get stuck, don't panic!

 1. Install pip if you don't have pip installed already.
 Update pip to make sure it is the latest version.
 Link to pip installation documentation: https://pip.pypa.io/en/stable/installing/